 We use the online music resource Charanga and the Lancashire scheme of work for music across all year groups.
 We alternate between the children learning tuned instruments as a class taught by a music specialist during Year A and being taught the remainder of the music curriculum using the Charanga scheme as a basis during the Year B.

-Please see below for our Progression of Knowledge and Skills documents for Music.
+Please see bottom of the page for our Progression of Knowledge and Skills documents for Music.

 We assess music at the end of each half term against end points during Year B with the specialist music teacher assessing progress and adjusting teaching accordingly during Year A.